What is back pain?

 Back pains not always signify something serious.

-Back pain is highly dependent on the lifestyles we lead today or sometimes can be because of some structural factors or deformities which call for an intervention from a physiotherapist or a good spinal surgeon like Dr. Jwalant Mehta.
+Back pain is highly dependent on the lifestyles we lead today or sometimes can be because of some structural factors or deformities which call for an intervention from a physiotherapist or a good Children and Adult Spinal Surgeon like Mr Jwalant S. Mehta.

 The human back is made up of complex structures-of muscles, ligaments, tendons, disks, and bones.
 All these elements work together to support the body and enable us to move around and function efficiently.